Plants usually need sunlight, but do you know about Edible Plants That Grow In The Dark without ANY space? Check out this list to find out!

 Wheatgrass is the fresh leaves of a common wheat plant.
 You can grow wheatgrass in the soil as well as in water.
 Soak the seeds before planting, as it facilitates germination.
-Plant the seeds 1/2 to 1-inch deep directly in a pot or seed tray and keep the soil moist.
+Plant the seeds 1/2 to 1 inch deep directly in a pot or seed tray and keep the soil moist.
 It doesn’t need sunlight.
 It takes 6-10 days to harvest the grass.
-Once it does, snip it off as required, using scissors.
+Once it does, snip it off as required using scissors.
 Do successive planting for a regular harvest.

 Wheatgrass has countless benefits as it’s rich in many vital nutrients.
 It can also be effective against cancer.

-White asparagus gets its white color due to the absence of light; growing them in a dark spot of your home would be perfect.
+White asparagus gets its white color due to the absence of light; growing them in a dark spot in your home would be perfect.
 Plant the seeds or roots (crowns) in a production bed, 1/2 inch deep and 2 inches apart, and water them moderately.
 They’ll take 10-12 days to germinate.
 Keep them buried in the soil (seeds), leaving only the top 2 inches exposed (crowns).
 You will have to wait for a year before you can harvest them.